 - Instant Vanilla Pudding: Make sure you buy instant pudding and not the kind that needs to be cooked.

-- Pumpkin Puree (i.e. canned pumpkin): This is pure mashed pumpkin, not the canned pumpkin pie filling that already has spices and sugar added.
+- Pumpkin Purée: Look for 100% mashed pumpkin, not the canned pumpkin pie filling that already has spices and sugar added.

-- Pumpkin Pie Spice: Pumpkin pie spice is a blend of spices.
-I usually make my own and keep it in the pantry.
+- Pumpkin Pie Spice: This is a pre-mixed blend of spices made from cinnamon, nutmeg, ginger, allspice, and cloves.
+I usually make my own homemade pumpkin pie spice and keep it in the pantry.
 You can buy a mix at the store, too.
-It contains cinnamon, nutmeg, ginger, allspice, and cloves.
 Pumpkin pie spice is what makes plain ol’ pumpkin taste like delicious pumpkin pie.

 - Milk: Pretty much any type of milk works, dairy or non-dairy.